 As our flagship program, the Glacier Bay Year brings six students into an immersive educational experience in the heart of Southeast Alaska.
 Students reap the benefits of both campuses: the Good River Campus in the tiny community of Gustavus (the gateway community to Glacier Bay National Park), and Inian Islands Campus on a remote outer coast archipelago.
-Geared towards young adults ages 18-23, this program provides an enriching opportunity for students to learn live, learn, work, and play amid one of the richest swaths of intact wildland on earth.
+Geared towards young adults ages 18-23, this gap year program provides an enriching opportunity for students to learn live, learn, work, and play amid one of the richest swaths of intact wildland on earth.
 Students are recruited from Alaska and from around the United States; special care is taken to ensure a diverse cohort along multiple demographic axes.

 Please check back in late summer 2021 for information regarding the 2022 Glacier Bay Year.
 Inquiries can be directed to Co-Executive Director Laura Marcus (firstname.lastname@example.org).